 Haron Bearing Pro Tip: Our technicians often see premature linear bearing wear caused by over-constraint.
 We recommend a clear datum scheme (one “master” rail) and measured mounting flatness; then validate with a simple moment/deflection model before cutting metal.

-What’s your wholesale price difference between cross roller bearings and thin section bearings for robot joints at 1k/5k/10k units?
+What’s the price difference between cross roller and thin section bearings at 1k, 5k, and 10k units?

-Wholesale pricing depends heavily on size, accuracy class, preload, seals, and material/coating; as a rule, cross roller bearings are typically higher unit cost than thin section ball bearings, but may reduce total BOM by replacing duplex pairs.
-For 1k/5k/10k quantities, we quote by joint load case and target runout/stiffness to avoid overspec.
+Wholesale price depends on size, precision grade, preload, seals, and materials.
+Cross roller bearings usually cost more than thin section ball bearings, but can reduce total BOM by replacing paired bearings.
+For 1k/5k/10k units, we quote based on load, runout, and stiffness needs.

 Typical cost drivers we use to quote (what to send for a fast RFQ)